vmware-tanzu/pinniped/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Before submitting, please see the guidelines in doc/contributing.md in this repo.

-Please note that a project maintainer will need to review and approve the PR to cause CI tests to automatically start.
+Please note that a project maintainer will need to review and provide an initial approval on the PR to cause CI tests to automatically start.
+Also note that if you push additional commits to the PR, those commits will need another initial approval before CI will pick them up.

-Reminder: Did you remember to run all the tests described in doc/contributing.md on your branch before submitting this PR?
+Reminder: Did you remember to run all the linter, unit tests, and integration tests described in doc/contributing.md on your branch before submitting this PR?

 Below is a template to help you describe your PR.